evidentlyai/evidently/docs/book/tests-and-reports/text-descriptors.md

 # Code examples

-Using descriptors to evaluate LLM outputs using `TextEvals` preset:
+Using descriptors to evaluate LLM outputs using `TextEvals` Preset:
 {% embed url="https://github.com/evidentlyai/evidently/blob/main/examples/how_to_questions/how_to_evaluate_llm_with_text_descriptors.ipynb" %}

 Using descriptors with tabular Metrics and Tests: